DGOGOLI/DGOGOLI/README.md

 # 👋 Hi, I'm Denis Gogoli

 🎓 Master's student in Management Engineering based in Genoa, Italy
-💼 Currently working with Microsoft Power Platform building low-code business solutions
+💼 Currently working as a Data Analyst
 🚀 Actively looking for a more technical role — interested in **IoT**, **Data Science** and **Quantitative Analysis**

 ---